wkasdorp/forest-2-domains/README.md

 * Choose names for the Domains, DCs, and network objects.
 * Choose the VM type from a prepopulated list.
 * Use either Windows Server 2012, Windows Server 2012 R2, or Windows Server 2016.
+* Get a public IP endpoint to use with RDP, configured with a Network Security Group.

 A forest with two domains in Azure is especially useful for AD-related development, testing, and troubleshooting.
 Many enterprises have complex